CoinPayments API Documentation

 string

 to be used for invoice doc delivery.
-Date when invoice is to be mailed out to the user
+Date when invoice is to be mailed out to the user or activated for payment

 draft